 The gloves are touchscreen compatible, and I found I could operate the maps and camera on my phone without removing them.
 However, contact wasn't as exact as it would be naked-handed, and when truly lost in the lanes I resorted to removing them for better control of the Google maps screen.

-There’s a micro fleece patch on the thumb, which acts as a sweat or snot wipe, and proved useful in my current and annoyingly permanent state of ‘just getting over a cold’.
+There's a micro fleece patch on the thumb, which acts as a sweat or snot wipe, and was sufficient even on those "just getting over a cold" rides.